moodle/devdocs/docs/guides/moodleapp/translation.md

 ## How can I translate my plugin?

 If you are developing a plugin, you'll have to indicate which strings you want to use in the `lang` configuration option.
-You can learn more about this in the [[Moodle App Plugins Development Guide]].
+You can learn more about this in the [Moodle App Plugins Development Guide](./development/plugins-development-guide).